Expert Medical Negligence Solicitors In Derby

 We will talk to you about your funding options in our initial conversations.
 In short, you’ll be able to make a sound choice before you commit to starting a claim.

 If your claim succeeds,** the other party pays your legal costs, and you pay your solicitor a “success fee”.
 We’ll agree on this amount with you at the start of the process.
-By law, no claims solicitor can take more than 25% of your total compensation payment.
+Standard fees for successful claims are 25% of the compensation you receive.

 There are no shocking financial traps or hidden expenses at the last minute, either.
 We’re always upfront about the potential costs to make a claim.